-If you become concerned about your son or daughter’s wellbeing, the first step is to express your concerns in an honest and non-judgmental way.
-You can discuss the resources available with your child and encourage him or her to connect to the support services at Clark University.
+If you become concerned about your child’s wellbeing, the first step is to express your concerns in an honest and non-judgmental way.
+You can discuss the resources available with your child and encourage them to connect to the support services at Clark University.
 If you are still concerned that your child may be at risk and want to alert Clark University staff to what is happening, you may contact the Dean of Students office at (508)793-7423 or the Center for Counseling and Personal Growth (CPG) at (508)793-7678.
-While there are legal limits to what information we are able to disclose to you, we take your concerns seriously and want to partner with you in support of your son or daughter.
+While there are legal limits to what information we are able to disclose to you, we take your concerns seriously and want to partner with you in support of your child.

 “You are the first and best judge of your child’s mental health…That is why your child needs you to be paying attention.
 Far too many kids in psychological pain don’t reach out, and even those who do, wait too long.
 College counselors repeatedly tell me that the saddest thing they see each year is that many students have suffered for months before seeking help.
 These kids have symptoms, but they’re vague and hard to explain — they’re not sleeping, can’t concentrate, eat too much or too little — and they don’t associate them with either a medical or psychological program.
 They need someone who has known them all their life, and with whom they have regular contact to ask, notice, and know what the symptoms mean.
 They need you.”